spirobel/discord-rolesync/README.md

 # DiscordRolesync

-DiscordRolesync is a plugin for syncing your discord roles with discourse groups.
+DiscordRolesync is a plugin for syncing your discord roles with discourse groups. [short tutorial video](https://www.youtube.com/watch?v=C5paAvTYty4)

 ## Installation